reema0814/MLOpsTemplate/src/workshop/documents/part_1.md

         ```bash
         git checkout -b yourname-dev
         ```
+	> Note: If you see **To add an exception for this directory** as an output, then run the command mentioned to call in the output and then **re-run** the the above command again.
     - This will set the working branch to ```yourname-dev```.
 To check, run the following command:
         ```bash
         git branch